mohsuhel/spring-demo/README.md

-# Deploying Springboot web Application
+# Deploying Springboot web Application to print "Hello World"
 This is a sample Springboot Application, using different devops tools for to develop pipleine intergration !!
 Ex: Application,git,github,maven,jenkins,docker,dockerhub

 ## TASK DETAILS: